Supernats/bills-bills-bills/README.md

 + [ ] - Loan show JSON (With option to make new transaction to settle up)
 + [ ] - Add splitting functionality
 + [ ] - Send emails to debtors on transaction creation
++ [ ] - User pulldown queries could use some optimization

 Evolve!
 Become a member of phylum chordata:
 + [ ] - Collection